Adam Stansbury, AKA The Plant Powered PT, shares his tips for how to go vegan anytime!

 Any nutritional habits we wish to change in our lives, should be changed slowly over time.
-Our bodies need time to adapt to new sources of nutrients, and our minds need time to reprogram our long held habits and belief systems.
+Our bodies need time to adapt to new sources of nutrients, and our minds need time to reprogram our long-held habits and belief systems.
 Changing things overnight works for some but in my experience as a nutrition coach most people fall off the wagon and return to their previous state, as with most diets.
 We don’t want this to be a “diet” change, it goes much deeper than that, so take it slowly eat, learn and repeat.

-January and Veganuary though is the perfect time to submerse yourself in the vegan movement to make the change, ensuring you have all the support you need over the month, which will make this change a sustainable one.
+January and Veganuary though is the perfect time to submerse yourself in the vegan movement and to make the change, ensuring you have all the support you need over the month, which will make this change a sustainable one.

 - Make progress not perfection

-Use that new found empathy and compassion on yourself, as well as the animals and the environment.
+Use that new-found empathy and compassion on yourself, as well as the animals and the environment.

 - Connect with others